2024 NC Logo_full color CMYK Transparent

 The Learning Sessions for the NACUFS 2024 National Conference will focus on delivering content in the domains aligned with the NACUFS Collegiate Dining Body of Knowledge™

-Business Administration Domain
+Business Administration Domain (BA)

 Sessions in this domain focus on planning, systems, and business functions required to operate, enhance, and fund a campus-valued dining program

-Talent Management Domain
+Talent Management Domain (TM)

 Sessions in this domain focus on recruitment and selection, development, and engagement of personnel (including student employees) in order to operate a successful collegiate dining operation.

-Guest Experience Domain
+Guest Experience Domain (GE)

 Sessions in this domain focus on providing an exceptional collegiate dining guest experience.

-Campus & Community Engagement Domain
+Campus & Community Engagement Domain (CCE)

 Sessions in this domain focus on collaborative alignment with campus culture, mission, and strategies (including student engagement) as well as developing successful brand recognition through effective marketing.

-Professional Intelligence Domain
+Professional Intelligence Domain (PI)

 Sessions in this domain focus on driving an ethical, organized environment that promotes high standards of integrity and inclusivity, effectively modeling responsible stewardship of campus resources, and leading and promoting organization initiatives and change.